Chat with us, powered by LiveChat

 • Sanitary (Vermin-Proof) Cap: This is the modern standard.
 Made of durable cast aluminum or thermoplastic, it features top-facing bolts that compress a rubber gasket, creating a firm, airtight seal.
 It always includes a screened vent to equalize pressure and a watertight seal for the electrical conduit.

-• Watertight Cap: A specialized cap for wells in flood-prone areas or those terminating in a well pit.
-These caps are designed for a truly submerged seal and often lack a vent (requiring a separate vented pipe that terminates above the flood level).
+• Watertight Cap/Cover: A specialized cap for wells in flood-prone areas or those terminating in a well pit.
+These covers are designed for a truly submerged seal and often lack a vent (requiring a separate vented pipe that terminates above the flood level).

 Cutaway diagram comparing standard and sanitary well caps